opencelium/opencelium/docs/usage/schedules.rst

 The list of schedules displays next information: *status, connection title, cron*, time of *last success* trigger, time of *last failed* trigger, *duration* time, *logs* and *webhook*.
 Above the list you can see the categories.
-These are categories defined on the `connection page
-<https://docs.opencelium.io/en/prod/usage/connections.html>`_.
-You cannot modify them
+These are categories defined on the :ref:`connection page <usage-connection>`.
+You cannot modify them here.
-here.
 All displayed schedules are filtered by the corresponded connection category.

 |image0|